catppuccin/userstyles/docs/CONTRIBUTING.md

 ### Opinionated Changes

-When making changes to the userstyle, it is important to remember that different users would like to have different things.
-This is why we have a set of rules that we follow when making changes to the userstyle.
-This is why we have the linter to flag any changes that do not follow these rules.
-These rules include:
+When writing or updating a userstyle, it is important to keep in mind that different users have different preferences.
+To avoid lengthy discussion over user interface aesthetics, we have a set of rules for what a userstyle may include; importantly, **changes to font or layout (padding, margin, hiding/moving elements) are prohibited.**

-- No font changes
-- No layout changes
-  - Padding, margin, and width changes
-  - Hiding elements
-  - Changes to the position of elements

 ### General Recommendations